jdidion/atropos/doc/colorspace.rst

    format).

 In all cases, the colors must be represented by the characters 0, 1, 2,
-3. Example input files are in the cutadapt distribution at ``tests/data/solid.*``.
-The ``.csfasta``/``.qual`` file format is automatically assumed if two input files are given to cutadapt.
+3. Example input files are in the atropos distribution at ``tests/data/solid.*``.
+The ``.csfasta``/``.qual`` file format is automatically assumed if two input files are given to atropos.

 In colorspace mode, the adapter sequences given to the ``-a``, ``-b`` and ``-g`` options can be given both as colors or as nucleotides.
 If